-If you have choriocarcinoma in your lungs, you might have a cough, difficulty breathing and sometimes chest pain.
+- lungs - you might have a cough, difficulty breathing and sometimes chest pain

-If it has spread to your vagina, you might have heavy bleeding, and your doctor might be able to feel a lump (nodules) in your vagina.
+- vagina - you might have heavy bleeding, and your doctor might be able to feel a lump (nodules) in your vagina

-If the choriocarcinoma has spread to the brain you might have headaches, dizziness and fits (seizures).
+- brain - you might have headaches, dizziness and fits (seizures)